 - All the file names below include file name extensions like

 .exe, .app, .cmd, .sh, .jpg and more.
-Depending on the setting of your Windows Explorer they may be displayed or not.
+Depending on the setting of your Apple Finder they may be displayed or not.
 Therefore a file named

-set-iptc-pmd-searchengines-tool_windows with a type like "zip file" or "compressed file" in the Explorer.
+set-iptc-pmd-searchengines-tool_macos with a type like "zip file" or "compressed file" in the Finder.

 Here is an overview of the workflow to embed IPTC photo metadata into your images:

-- Download the Tool Package from this site and install it.
+- Download the Tool Package from this site and install it, and install the program ExifTool.
 A one-time only step.